 - (a) in relation to geothermal ecosystems in the Taupō Volcanic Zone, the Taupō Volcanic Zone; and - (b) for all other areas, the ecological districts as shown in McEwen, W Mary (ed), 1987.
 Ecological regions and districts of New Zealand.
-Wellington: Department of Conservation ecosystem means the complexes of organisms and their associated physical environment within an area (and comprise: a biotic complex, an abiotic environment or complex, the interactions between the biotic and abiotic complexes, and a physical space in which these operate)
+Wellington: Department of Conservation.